 Patents – imports from the EEA

 Patents are different.
 National patent law has been harmonised to some extent by The European Patent Convention, but this is not an EU instrument and it does not contain any provisions on exhaustion of patent rights.
 Free movement of goods within the EU is therefore guaranteed by articles 34 and 36 of the Treaty on the Functioning of the European Union ('TFEU') and in the EEA by articles 11 and 13 of the Agreement on the European Economic Area ('EEA Agreement').
-These provisions have given rise to a very significant body of case law from the Court of Justice of the European Union, particularly concerning pharmaceuticals.
+These provisions have given rise to a very significant body of case law from the Court of Justice of the European Union, particularly concerning the parallel imports of pharmaceuticals.

 - is retained EU law by virtue of section 4 of the European Union (Withdrawal) Act 2018